jfleong/minimal-mistakes/_posts/2019-03-11-AWS_admin_permissions.md

 In general you only need a subset of actions (never do `*:*` or `service:*`) unless you are granting admin permissions.
 If you are doing any `*` bomb permissions you should almost always be locking down which resource those permissions apply to

-# What can go wrong when limiting permissions to a specific resource
+## What can go wrong when limiting permissions to a specific resource
-In my example above a wild error appeared when we tried to access the AWS admin panel because when viewing the list of domains you need to allow `es:ListDomains` on Resource `*` which I did not grant.
-This happens a lot more often than you think.
+In my example above a wild error appeared when we tried to access the AWS admin panel because when viewing the list of domains you need to allow `es:ListDomainNames` (or easier  `es:List*`) on Resource `*` which I did not grant.
+This happens way more often than you think.

 Another Admin panel example would be if i gave someone `s3:*` permissions on a `bucket` and `bucket/*` Resources.
 They would get an error trying to view the s3 dashboard because they need `s3:ListBuckets` on `*` Resources.

 How about a command line example.
 You grant `s3:*` on a `bucket` and `bucket/*` and someone tries to do an [s3 sync][s3_sync], they'll get an error because they can't `ListBucketContents`

-# What you can do to make sure you do not play permissions whack-a-mole
+## What you can do to make sure you do not play permissions whack-a-mole
 If you are granting AWS permissions on a specific resource...
 ALWAYS check if you need some `get*`, `list*`, `describe*` permission on all resources (not the one you're trying to grant access to) to actually access those resources programatically or via the admin panel.

 _One thing I often do is I check for a canned policy that exists for "Read Only" permissions on the resource you are granting access to. ie in my case there was an `AmazonESReadOnlyAccess` policy that showed me what additional access a user would need in addition to Resource Specific Actions._